-The nut of the Tagua palm (Phytelephas macrocarpa) is when dried exceptionally hard and with its white colour and shine beautiful material.
+The nut of the Tagua palm (Phytelephas macrocarpa) is when dried exceptionally hard for a vegetable material (2,5 on Mohs scale) and with its white colour and shine a beautiful material.

 It is used for jewelry, marquetry, finish material for luxury products (knives, pens etc.), musical instruments and figurine carving (scrimshaw, netsuke).

 We offer 4 sizes of tagua nuts, from small to large.

 Smaller nuts are ideal for making beads and other jewelry pieces, large nuts for carving.

 For slicing and cutting choose the smallest size that fits your needs.

 When tagua dries the material looses water and therefore shrinks.
 This causes cracks inside the nut.